 Summary and conclusions

-- Your learning outcomes are determined based on free factors: how naturally-talented you are, how much effort you put into learning, and how optimized your learning process is.
+- Your learning outcomes are based on three main factors: how naturally talented you are, how much effort you put into learning, and how optimized your learning process is.

-- Natural ability is the one factor that you cannot change.
-However, while it can influence your final learning outcomes and the amount of effort that you need to put into learning, in most cases high-level abilities do not guarantee success, and low-level abilities do not guarantee failure.
+- Natural ability is the one factor that you cannot change, but while it can influence your final learning outcomes and the amount of effort that you need to put into learning, in most cases high-level abilities do not guarantee success and low-level abilities do not guarantee failure.

-- Effort is an important factor that you can control, and to succeed you will always have to put in some effort.
-However, it is generally ineffective to just increase the amount of effort that you put into learning, without considering how to utilize it in the best way possible.
+- Effort is an important factor that you can control, and to succeed you will always have to put in some effort; however, it is generally ineffective to just increase the amount of effort that you put into learning, without considering how to utilize that effort in the best way possible.

-- The most important factor to consider is how optimized your learning process is, since this is the one factor where you can make small changes that lead to significant improvements in your learning outcomes.
+- The most important factor to consider when it comes to learning is how optimized your learning process is, since this is the one factor where you can make small changes that lead to significant improvements in your learning outcomes.